 Creating this feature required a two-motion plug assist to generate the double-undercut drawer handle and allow for even, consistent material distribution.
 Ultimately, we were able to pressure form an undercut with a depth of 2.5”.
 By incorporating these undercuts into the design, we eliminated the need to attach injection-molded pieces or secondary operations for handle grabs.
 This significantly reduced the overall manufacturing costs and assembly time of the unit.

 We’re very proud of our work on this project and are grateful for SPE’s recognition.
-We’re looking forward to continuing to produce innovative thermoforming solutions, and can’t wait to share our next batch of groundbreaking products at next year’s conference.
+Read the pressure forming case study used in this thermoforming project.
+We’re looking forward to continuing to produce innovative thermoforming solutions and can’t wait to share our next batch of groundbreaking products at next year’s conference.
 Until then, you know where to find us.